Around Quillen's theorem A: Introduction

 used by Quillen as \emph{homotopy cofibrations} rather than homotopy fibrations.
 The resulting rank spectral sequence coincides with the above-mentioned spectral sequence: this is not immediately obvious, but follows from a simple argument of Vogel, see Remark \ref{r1}.

 The aim of this note is to construct the rank spectral sequence in a way as functorial as possible.
-The two operative ingredients are Thomason's theorem on the nerve of a Grothendieck construction (Theorem \ref{t1}) and the notion of \emph{cellular functor} (Definition \ref{cell}), which is well-adapted to the present context thanks to Proposition \ref{p1}.
-After the first version of this paper was written, Sun Fei observed that Proposition \ref{p1} may also be used to recover part of Quillen's proof of the Solomon-Tits theorem in \cite{quillen2}.
+The two operative ingredients are Thomason's theorem on the nerve of a Grothendieck construction (Theorem \ref{t1}) and the notion of \emph{cellular functor} (Definition \ref{cell}), which is well-adapted to the present context thanks to Theorem \ref{p1}.
+After the first version of this paper was written, Fei Sun observed that Theorem \ref{p1} may also be used to recover part of Quillen's proof of the Solomon-Tits theorem in \cite{quillen2}.
 We complete Sun's remark in \S \ref{SolTits}, by covering the missing part: unlike in Quillen's argument, Theorem A is not used there.
-In this light, one might think of Proposition \ref{p1} as ``dual'' to Theorem A, potentially playing a similar r\^ole for homotopy cofibrations as Theorem A plays for homotopy fibrations.
+In this light, one might think of Theorem \ref{p1} as ``dual'' to Theorem A, potentially playing a similar r\^ole for homotopy cofibrations as Theorem A plays for homotopy fibrations.

 The main theorem is Theorem \ref{t4}: we apply the theory in the slightly more general case of torsion-free sheaves over an integral scheme, which might be useful elsewhere.